 - 1 I just know there's going to be trouble at the party this evening.
-I can - 2 Carla her opinion of our plans.
-She says she thinks we need to start all over from the beginning. - 3 Texting during meals is a real so between us.
-I say it's impolite, and my friends say I'm ridiculous. - 4 Ben is M, he never lifts a finger to help! - 5 I need to need to solution on facts before the debate. - 6 I with Lydia.
-She's been criticising me to my friends. - 7 It when Stella called me a liar.
-I still feel hurt.
+I can . - 2 Carla her opinion of our plans.
+She says she thinks we need to start all over from the beginning. - 3 Ben is , he never lifts a finger to help! - 4 I need to on facts before the debate. - 5 I with Lydia.
+She's been criticising me to my friends. - 6 It when Stella called me a liar.
+I still feel hurt. - 7 Texting during meals is a real between us.
+I say it's impolite, and my friends say I'm ridiculous.

-13> WHAT DO YOU THINK?
+13 WHAT DO YOU THINK?
 Work in pairs and discuss the questions.

 What sorts of things do you and your parents disagree on?
 Can you understand their point of view?
-Are there any topics which are simply not worth arguing about?
+Are there any topics which are simply not worth arguing about? perfect and continuous aspect